Our Provision for Schools

 • Enrichment opportunities.

-The curriculum is underpinned by the six Principles of Nurture:
+The curriculum is underpinned by the 6 Principles of Nurture:

 • Children’s learning is understood developmentally